 - If you have a question about appointments for passport, CRBA, and notarial services at this time, please review our scheduling website here for more information.

 - Visa Services: Please review our latest announcement for information about visa services.

 - Thailand’s Ministry of Public Health’s Department of Disease Control COVID-19 website.

 - The Ministry of Public Health provides a list of 44 laboratories approved to conduct COVID-19 testing found here.

 - The Tourism Authority of Thailand’s website

-- Centers for Disease Control and Prevention (CDC) Global Level 3 Travel Warning.
+- Centers for Disease Control and Prevention (CDC) Travel Recommendations by Country.

 - See the CDC’s latest recommendations about reducing your risk of contracting COVID-19.

 - Visit the COVID-19 crisis page on travel.state.gov to review the Department of State’s Level 4 Travel Warning.